project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 direct URL to a resource on the Internet.
 We can also use this technique to access other common storage such as AWS S3 where we prefix the bucket and file name with ``s3`` for example ``s3://<bucket>/<path>/<name.ext>``.
-Alternatively we could copy the file to our local environment variable path And load the data directly using ``tr.set_source('phpMYEkMl.csv')``
+Alternatively we could copy the file to the local environment variable path And load the data directly using ``tr.set_source('phpMYEkMl.csv')``

 .. code:: ipython3